 If you store fresh food properly, it won’t get old and limp if you don’t use it straight away.
 Less wastage = less money spent.
 Hurrah!
 My best tips are here, which include storing celery standing up in a container of water to make it last for weeks, and portioning out fruit into ziplock bags to store in the freezer ready for smoothies.

 Good quality meat is worth every dollar, but it can be expensive.
 If a dish calls for 1kg mince for example, using ½ a kilo instead and bulk the rest up with finely grated vegies.
 I do this with my paleo bolognaise sauce, where I use half the amount of meat the recipe says to and just add finely diced/grated carrot, zucchini and mushrooms instead.
 If you use a food processor, you can get it so fine that the people you’re cooking for won’t even know there are extra vegies in there!

 12. Make your own staples.

-Items like almond milk, condiments and sauces can be expensive if you buy them regularly.
-Instead of shelling out $4 for a carton of almond milk (which are likely sweetened) or $6 per dip (that usually contain vegetable oils, flavourings and preservatives), the best solution is to make your own.
+Items like almond milk, dips, condiments and sauces can be expensive if you buy them regularly.
+Instead of shelling out $4 for a carton of almond milk or $6 per dip (whichusually contain vegetable oils, flavourings and preservatives), the best solution is to make your own.
 I love this recipe for almond milk, plus you can get creative by adding flavours like orange zest, cinnamon and nutmeg, or vanilla essence.
-The Merrymakers Sisters’ beetroot hummus is one of my favourites too.

 14. Hold a book swap with friends.